Jumio/mobile-sdk-ios/docs/integration_guide.md

 ```

 ⚠️&nbsp;&nbsp;__Note:__ Please be aware that the JumioSDK jailbreak check uses various mechanisms for detection, but doesn't guarantee to detect 100% of all jailbroken devices.

+### Build Settings
+For security reasons, you should set the following build settings:
+To generate a position independent executable, the build settings "Generate Position-Dependent Executable" and "Generate Position-Dependent Code" should both be set to "No".
+For Objective-C projects, you should enable stack canaries by adding "-fstack-protector-all" to "Other C Flags".
+For Objective-C projects, you should set "Objective-C Automatic Reference Counting" to "Yes".

 ## Initialization
 Your OAuth2 credentials are constructed using your previous API token as the Client ID and your previous API secret as the Client secret.
 You can view and manage your Client ID and secret in the Customer Portal under: